Dilvin Dilara Usta

 Profile of Teaching UG

 • My research lends itself well to establishing a research-related teaching approach.
 In my current job, I employ my research findings as a pedagogical tool to help students enhance their sociological, criminological and methodological imaginations on contemporary social issues.
-This year, I am leading the second-year unit called Ethnographies of Crime and Policing.
-I am also part of the teaching team for the first-year Introduction to Criminological Theory unit, the second-year Human Trafficking and Criminality unit and the third-year Terrorism, Protection and Society unit.
+This year, I am leading the first-year unit called Introduction to Social Theory and the second-year unit called Ethnographies of Crime and Policing.
+I am also part of the teaching team for the second-year Human Trafficking and Criminality unit and the third-year Terrorism, Protection and Society unit.

 Internal Responsibilities